Soundbendor/opera-sentiment/README.md

   phonetic: only for chinese songs, so it will be pinyin for it
 song_dir: dir to this song
 song_id: id for this song
+song_size: how many audio in this one single song
 title:
   english: english translation for the song title
   original: original song title